Toggle: English / Spanish

 - Muscle weakness (difficulty using legs, arms, or other parts of the body)

-Blood and urine tests to detect syphilis in the body include:
+Blood and urine tests may be ordered to detect syphilis in the body.

 Tests of the nervous system may include: